mathesar-foundation/mathesar-wiki/community/mentoring.md

 dateCreated: 2022-01-18T19:23:06.554Z
 ---

 The Mathesar team is applying to be a mentoring organization for **Google Summer of Code 2022**.
+We are hoping to work with GSoC interns to create an intuitive user interface to relational databases.

 In the future, we may participate in other programs such as Outreachy, CommunityBridge, etc.

 ## For Applicants
 - [Project Ideas *Current list of project ideas for our mentorship programs.*](/community/mentoring/project-ideas)